 Q I am coming up to menopause (49) and, for the first time, getting fat around my middle.
-Can you explain why, and I can to shift it?"
+Can you explain why, and what I can to shift it?"

 A 'Menopause is not friendly to the waistline,' according to gynecologist Dr Rebecca Booth, author of The Venus Week, which advises on managing hormonal shifts.
 'Estrogen helps shape an hourglass silhouette to signal fertility.
 As estrogen levels drop around menopause so fat tends to be redistributed around the waist.'